PDC-support/hpc-intro-retired/_episodes/05-filesystems.md

 ---
 layout: episode
-title: "File systems and file transfer"
+title: "File systems at PDC"
 teaching: 10
 exercises: 0
 questions:
   - "What is the difference between the AFS and Lustre file systems?"
-  - "How can I transfer large amount of data to/from PDC?"
+  - "How can I change access control lists to share files with colleagues?"
 objectives:
   - "Learn to navigate the file systems at PDC"
-  - "Learn to transfer files to/from PDC"
+  - "Learn to change access control lists"
 keypoints:
-  - "K1"
+  - "AFS and Lustre are two different file systems with different properties"
-  - "K2"
+  - "Lustre is for your parallel jobs, AFS is for storing important files"
 ---

 # File systems at PDC